The Dustin Tannenhaus

 SHARLYN | San Diego State Univesrsity

-Southwest High grad, Sharlyn, earned a $500 scholarship!
-She amazed the Just4Dust advisory board with her academic achievements and her desired impact in her community.
+Southwest High grad, Sharlyn, amazed the Just4Dust advisory board with her academic achievements and her desired impact in her community.
 She finished high school with an impressive 4.2 GPA, enrolling in numerous honors and AP classes and a college class while in high school.

 Sharlyn demonstrates maturity and introspection, stating “I believe that what makes me the person I am today is playing soccer with new people over the years, learning to adjust to my environment, and knowing what my priorities are in life.”